GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

     arete create landing-zone-controller
     ```

     This command will create a new project and deploy a Config Controller instance for you.
+This will create a project at the top level and can be moved into a folder if you like.

     Set Permissions additional permission
     ```